Red Imported Fire Ant

 Biology of Red Imported Fire Ants

-The red imported fire ant (Solenopsis invicta) has a well-organized colony structure with either a single queen (monogyne) or multiple queens (polygyne), which affects colony growth and spread.
+The red imported fire ant has a well-organized colony structure with either a single queen (monogyne) or multiple queens (polygyne), which affects colony growth and spread.
 Their life cycle, from egg to adult, takes about 22 to 38 days.
 Worker ants vary in size, ranging from 2.4 to 6 mm, and their lifespan can extend from a few weeks to several months.

 Reproductive winged ants, known as alates, leave the colony for mating flights, with fertilized queens establishing new nests.
 Colonies can grow to contain tens of thousands of workers.
 Their venomous sting delivers a painful reaction, often leading to small white pustules a day after contact.